One of Rodborough’s most photographed places…

 c1925

 The Bear Inn was extended to designs c1921 by the Arts & Crafts Architect John Campbell (1878-147).
-Wolverhampton born, Campbell had lived in Germany from 1902-1918, He had married a German wife in 1908 and was interred when war broke out in 1914 and repatriated to London in 1918.
+Wolverhampton born, Campbell had lived in Germany from 1902-1918, He had married a German wife in 1908 and was interned when war broke out in 1914 and repatriated to London in 1918.
 By the 1920s he was living in Nailsworth and joined the local partnership of Falconer, Baker & Campbell until 1928.
 The German influence can be seen in his design.

-1929-1933?
-Major Henry Napier Rowlett – a former officer with the Middlesex Regt, until at least 1922.
-He was in Rodborough from 1927 and is noted in connection with the Bear in 1929 and 1939.
-He was also a Freemason.
+1924-1938 Major Henry Napier Rowlett – a former officer with the Middlesex Regt, until at least 1922.
+He owned the Bear from 1924 and 1938.

 1933-1960 Paul Tod was manager until he died in 1960.